robertmuil/git-subtree-helper/README.md

 ## Setting up your library repo to use as a sub-project:

+The `merge_from_superproject` script aids bringing downstream changes into the library repo.
+To set it up to use:

-1. copy the `merge_from_superproject` script into library repo, root folder
+1. copy the `merge_from_superproject` script into library repo's working copy, root folder
-1. add and commit it to that repo
+1. add it to the `.gitignore`

+i.e.:
 	$ cd <libraryrepo>
 	$ wget -O merge_from_superproject 'https://raw.githubusercontent.com/robertmuil/git-subtree-helper/master/merge_from_superproject' && chmod +x merge_from_superproject
-	$ git add merge_from_superproject && git commit -m"add merge_from_superproject script to aid pushing downstream changes into library repo"
+	$ echo "merge_from_superproject" >> .gitignore

+NB: don't want to store the script in the repo because it'll be confusing inside the superproject.
+It's just a helper to use from the library's working directory.

 ## How to include your library repo as a sub-project in other repository: